zdxerr/zdxerr.github.com/_posts/2012-09-08-ubuntu-minimal.markdown

     Exec=sublime -n
     TargetEnvironment=Unity

-And associate Sublime Text with all file formats you want in the `defaults.list` using `sudo sublime /usr/share/applications/defaults.list`.
+6. Associate _Sublime Text_ with all file formats you want in the `defaults.list` using `sudo sublime /usr/share/applications/defaults.list`.